abstrus/abstrus.github.io/_posts/2014-03-10-rich-domain-models-part-1.md

 - What else (but create, read, etc.) would you want that application do ?
 - What's wrong with CRUD anyway ?
 - We're not starting, the application is already a CRUD one.
+- CRUD architecture is conceptually close to [transaction scripts](http://martinfowler.com/eaaCatalog/transactionScript.html) which sounds familiar to developers having a *data* background
 - etc.

 The fact is that CRUD may not be enough.
 Plus, what makes a CRUD architecture so fast to implement